vaibhavangi3/webapp/README.md

   DjangoWebapp

-This website contains renting services.You can rent:
+This website contains renting services.
+You can rent:
 1. Netflix
 2. Amazon prime
 3. Zee 5